MetOffice/forest/doc/source/howto-drivers.rst

 Write a driver
 --------------

-In a nutshell a driver is just a collection of code that loads and visualises a particular data type, e.g. observation, model run, user feedback etc. To play nicely with other components a driver must implement certain interfaces, a class with specifically named methods.
+In a nutshell a driver is a collection of code that loads and visualises a particular data type, e.g. observation, model forecasts, user feedback etc. To play nicely with other components a driver must implement certain interfaces, a.k.a classes with specifically named methods.
 This guide walks through the interfaces and provides a rough guide on how best to structure your code.

-At present all drivers are modules placed in ``forest/drivers`` directory and must at least implement a ``Dataset`` class.
+At present drivers are Python modules placed in ``forest/drivers`` directory that implement a ``Dataset`` class.
+We'll see later how a ``Dataset`` can be used to navigate and visualise its data.

 A minimal driver would be the following;